soroush62/Statistics-about-earthquakes-with-LightningChart-Python/README.md

 ### High Performance

 One of the standout features of LightningChart is its exceptional performance in handling large datasets.
 Earthquake data involves extensive records with numerous attributes, making it crucial to use a tool that can render these data points efficiently.
 LightningChart excels in this area, ensuring smooth interactions with complex visualizations without lag or performance issues.
-This high performance is essential for real-time data analysis and interpretation, where quick insights can lead to more informed decisions.
+This high performance is essential for large data analysis and interpretation, where quick insights can lead to more informed decisions.

 ### Versatility